School of Computing two students using augmented reality glasses

 3. Impact student experiences and student learning in computing

-4. Involve, engage, or advance the School of Computing through creating new partnerships or strengthening established partnerships and creating new ones with special consideration given to community college and/or industry inclusion
+4. Involve, engage, or advance the School of Computing through creating new partnerships or strengthening established partnerships with special consideration given to partnerships with K-12 schools, community colleges and/or industry

-5. Contribute to the School of Computing values of diversity, equity, and inclusion
+5. Contribute to the School of Computing value of Computing For All

-Examples of potential proposal elements include but are not in any way limited to
+Examples of potential proposal elements could include but are not limited to:

 • Course development that increases student learning options in any area of computing